 Advisors are accessible by email, however if you have a lot of questions or want to discuss something in detail, it is best to make an appointment to meet in person.
 Many advisors also have walk-in hours for quick questions.

-Every college has its own career services office.
-While each one is unique, they can help you by providing career counseling, professional development opportunities, and on-campus interviews.
-They can help you during all stages of your career development and job search process.
+Every college has a career services office, and a career counselor can help you during all stages of your career development and job search process.

-Are you unsure about what you want to study and considering options across all colleges?
-CAPE, the Center for Academic Planning and Exploration is the place for you.
-CAPE can help you if you are exploring acadeimc programs in multiple colleges on the Twin Cities campus or applying to a high demand program.
+Are you unsure about what you want to study and your future career goals?
+CAPE, the Center for Academic Planning and Exploration, is the place for you.
+CAPE can help you develop an action plan to aid in your major and career decision-making process.

 The Center for Writing can help you at any stage of the writing process and with any type of writing.
-They offer walk-in, appointment, and online consultations to help your writing.
-Having an extra set of eyes on your next paper can make the difference from getting a B to getting an A. Be sure to stop by check them out.
+They offer both in-person and online consultations.

 Transfer Student Experience